-M. Ferdowsi et al., "Suitability of Pulse Train Control Technique for BIFRED Converter," IEEE Transactions on Aerospace and Electronic Systems, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.
+M. Ferdowsi et al., "Suitability of Pulse Train Control Technique for BIFRED Converter," IEEE Transactions on Aerospace and Electronic Systems, vol. 41, no. 1, pp. 181-189, Institute of Electrical and Electronics Engineers (IEEE), Jan 2005.

 Electrical and Computer Engineering

 BIFRED Converter; DC-DC Power Convertors; Boost Integrated Flyback Rectifier/Energy Storage DC-DC Converter; Discontinuous Conduction Mode (DCM); Energy Pulses; Inductor Current; Light-Load High-Voltage Stress Problem; Magnetizing Inductances; Output Voltage Regulation; Pulse Train Control; Rectifying Circuits; Voltage Control; Voltage Ripple Estimation; Capacitor Storage; Diodes; Electric Currents; Electric Inductors; Electric Potential; Switches; Pulse Train Control Technique; Power Converters

 © 2005 Institute of Electrical and Electronics Engineers (IEEE), All rights reserved.

 01 Jan 2005